kuzzleio/kuzzle/doc/1/api/controllers/server/public-api/index.md

 # publicApi

-Returns available API, including Kuzzle API and plugins API.
+Returns available API routes, including both Kuzzle's and plugins'.

 ::: warning
 This route is used by the HTTP protocols of the SDKs to build requests based on the controller and action names.